CrashCringle12/RIGHTS/README.md

       * **ITGMAnia Specific** Notefield offset and per-player Visual Delay will be removed from the mod selection screen.

    * You may not pick a song more than once.

+   * You are free to choose songs that you have submitted or contributed to, but you can only do so 3 times in the tournament.

    * You may only pick (or random) amongst the expert singles charts.